-The opinions and recommendations of the Audit and Accounts Committee will be written in a report, one copy of which will be addressed to all members of the Audit and Accounts Committee and another, if required, by the Chairman to the directors of the Company.
+The opinions and recommendations of the Audit and Accounts Committee will be included in a written report.
+One copy of the report will be sent to all members of the Audit and Accounts Committee and another, if required, will be sent by the Chairman to the directors of the Company.